mohammed-nooh/100-days-of-code/log.md

 **Today's Progress**:Learned how the JavaScript engine works.

 **Thoughts**:Need to seriously pick up pace if you want to be the JS king 👑👑👑

+## Day 10: July 9 2021

+**Today's Progress**:Learned destructuring arrays and objects

+**Thoughts**:Really slow Need to pickup pace if you want to become the JS king.wont br able to study tomorrow beacause of salkaram.